joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5984794/2024/12/10/browns-cut-kadarius-toney-greg-newsome-ir/

 **Fund-Raiser Who Pocketed Money Meant for Sick Kids and Vets Gets 10 Years in Prison**\
-`Richard Zeitlin, a telemarketing kingpin who kept 80 percent of the donations raised for charities, pleaded guilty to fraud in September.`\
+`Richard Zeitlin, a telemarketing kingpin who kept 80 percent of the donations raised for charities, pleaded guilty to conspiracy to commit wire fraud in September.`\
 https://nytimes.com/2024/12/10/us/politics/richard-zeitlin-prison.html

 **How the Climate Movement Is Changing Tactics After Trump’s Win**\